-In very limited cases (Social Media), the college acronym may be used.
+In very limited cases (Social Media), The City College of New York acronym may be used.
 Due to certain limitations in logo space in digital media, the college's acronym is used in place of the college's gray logo.
 In the instance of social media, the white CCNY letters are placed in a circle or square purple shape.
 These stylized acronym cannot be combined with other logo designs.

 For logo files, please visit www.ccny.cuny.edu/sites/default/files/CCNY_Acronyms.zip